dallaylaen/perl-mvc-neaf/README.md

 # FEATURES

-* GET, POST requests, uploads, redirects, and cookies are supported (not quite impressive, but it's 95% of what's needed);
+* GET, POST, and HEAD requests; uploads; redirects; and cookies are supported.
+Not quite impressive, but it's 95% of what's needed 95% of the time.

 * Template::Toolkit view out of the box;